 ~Tim Burton, the director of Frankenweenie

 Just like a children’s story isn’t for the kids alone, these animated movies tell us of the glimmer that can be grief and the poetry of pause.
-Which of the animated movies have motivated you through your hard times?
+Over to you, which are your favorite animated movies on love and loss that have motivated you through your hard times?